seanbreckenridge/currently_listening/README.md

 ---

-Some basic python to connect to the server and recieve broadcasts
+Some basic python to connect to the server and receive broadcasts

 ```python
 import os